zackwoodruff/rolling_dynamics/README.md

 rolling_dynamics is a matlab library for simulating rolling dynamics between two rigid bodies.
 It is supplemental code to accompany the paper:
 J. Z. Woodruff and K. M Lynch, "Robotic Contact Juggling" (manuscript in preparation).

-## What should it be used for?
+## What can it be used for?
 This code simulates rolling contacts between two rigid bodies when the surfaces can be orthogonally parameterized.

 ## Installation
-This code was developed and tested on MATLAB version 2018b, and there are no other dependncies.
+This code was developed and tested on MATLAB version 2018b, and there are no other dependencies.
 To install simply clone or download the repository.

 ## Examples
 The examples are contained in the folder src/examples/